Legazpi, Albay: Road

-Legazpi Port is classified as a national sub-port of entry, serving as a regional cargo and passenger port.
-It handles domestic and some foreign shipping and acts as key export port for Bicol's agricultural and mineral products.
-Regular ferry services connect Legazpi to nearby islands: as of 2015, there were passenger boats from Legazpi to Rapu-Rapu Island (Albay) and to coastal communities in Sorsogon's Bacon District.

-Legazpi has welcomed international cruise tourism: expedition ships from Hapag-Lloyd's Hanseatic cruise line began calling at Legazpi in 2023–24.
-For example, the Hanseatic Spirit arrived on May 16, 2024, with over 250 tourists, and the Hanseatic Nature made its first Philippine call in April 2023.

-Local officials are capitalizing on this interest: Congressmen and city leaders are securing funds to build a proper international cruise ship terminal, projected to be one of the largest in eastern Philippines.
-This new port facility—estimated at ₱920 million has received preliminary approvals from the Department of Tourism and TIEZA, and when completed, will host larger cruise vessels and promote tourism in Albay.

-Health
+Health and waste management

-Legazpi City serves as a major healthcare hub in the Bicol Region, offering a mix of public and private medical services.
-As of 2023, the city had a total of 9 hospitals, 3 public and 6 private, with a combined 1,555 hospital beds (608 public and 947 private).
-In addition, the city hosted 487 clinics (70 public and 417 private) and 507 clinic beds (74 public and 433 private), reflecting the growing role of outpatient services in urban healthcare delivery.

-The city also supports diagnostic and laboratory services through 497 laboratories and diagnostic clinics (79 public and 418 private), with 533 diagnostic beds (95 public and 438 private), underscoring the robust demand for preventive and diagnostic healthcare in the city and surrounding municipalities.
+Legazpi serves as a major healthcare hub in the Bicol Region, offering a mix of public and private medical services.
+As of 2023 the city had a total of 9 hospitals (3 public and 6 private) with a combined 1,555 hospital beds (608 public and 947 private).
+In addition the city hosted 487 clinics (70 public and 417 private) and 507 clinic beds (74 public and 433 private), reflecting the growing role of outpatient services in urban healthcare delivery.
+The city also supports diagnostic and laboratory services through 497 laboratories and diagnostic clinics (79 public and 418 private), with 533 diagnostic beds (95 public and 438 private).

 Notable medical facilities in and around Legazpi include the Bicol Regional Hospital and Medical Center (BRHMC), a DOH-retained tertiary hospital and the region's main public referral center.
 The city is also home to Albay Doctors' Hospital, Estevez Memorial Hospital, and Legazpi City Hospital.
-Neighboring Daraga hosts additional key institutions such as the Bicol University College of Medicine's training hospital and Daraga Doctors Hospital, further expanding access to tertiary and specialty care in the Albay area.
+Neighboring Daraga hosts the additional key institutions of the Bicol University College of Medicine's training hospital and Daraga Doctors Hospital.